paideia-lms/docs/CONTRIBUTING.md

 # Contributor Manual

 We welcome contributions of any size and contributors of any skill level.
 As an open source project, we believe in giving back to our contributors.
 We are happy to help with guidance on PRs, technical writing, and turning any feature idea into a reality.

-> **"[Astro Docs Docs"](https://contribute.docs.astro.build)** is the best place to learn how to make a helpful, successful contribution to Astro Docs.
->
-> There, you'll find all the information below, and so much more!

-This document has some basic information to get you started, but we encourage you to visit our [dedicated site for contributing to Astro docs](https://contribute.docs.astro.build) for all the information you need!

-There, you will find a writing and style guide, instructions on how to make changes and open PRs, guidance for translating the docs, and even information about how to help review Astro Docs PRs.

-> **Tip for new contributors:**
-> Take a look at [GitHub's Docs](https://docs.github.com/en/get-started/quickstart/hello-world) for helpful information on working with GitHub.

 ## Types of Contributions

-There are lots of ways to contribute to the Astro Docs website!
+There are lots of ways to contribute to the Paideia LMS documentation website!

-The Astro Docs website is ... an Astro website!
-Maintaining it requires not only written content but also maintaining Astro code and addressing a11y, CSS, UI, and UX concerns.
+The Paideia LMS documentation website is built with Astro Starlight.
+Maintaining it requires not only written content but also maintaining code and addressing a11y, CSS, UI, and UX concerns.
 We also make our documentation available in several languages, so we need help translating the entire site.

-You can also make a huge contribution by getting involved by leaving review comments on [PRs](https://github.com/withastro/docs/pulls), adding ideas in existing GitHub [Issues](https://github.com/withastro/docs/issues) and [Discussions](https://github.com/withastro/docs/discussions) and participating in our "Pinned" issue maintenance tasks!
+You can also make a huge contribution by getting involved by leaving review comments on [PRs](https://github.com/paideia-lms/docs/pulls), adding ideas in existing GitHub [Issues](https://github.com/paideia-lms/docs/issues) and [Discussions](https://github.com/paideia-lms/docs/discussions) and participating in our maintenance tasks!

 Every PR, especially translation PRs, needs reviewers!
-Reviewing PRs and leaving comments, suggestions, or an approving "LGTM!" ("Looks Good To Me!") is a great way to get started on Team Docs, and to learn more about Astro.
+Reviewing PRs and leaving comments, suggestions, or an approving "LGTM!" ("Looks Good To Me!") is a great way to get started on Team Docs, and to learn more about Paideia LMS.

 We encourage you to: